Wouter-IT/Riddle-me-this/TESTING.md

 | Width       | 320px    | 360px   | 375px    | 390px         | 768px     | 820px    | 950 to 1300px   | 1920px          | 2560px          |

 During testing on a wide variety of screen sizes it was noted that the website degrades in quality in screens smaller than 320px and wider than 1440p.
 The website remains usuable and its structural integrity intact, but text becomes hard to read.
+Also very thin screens cause issues with elements overlapping, however, this is only the case in unconventional screen sizes or odd scaled webbrowser windows.
+AN example can be found in the unresolved bug section below.

 ## Browser Compatibility
 The testing process has been repeated over multiple browsers and the results are comparable for each Chrome, Mozilla, Safari, Edge.
 All features function as intended.